Phase Transition in Taxi Dynamics and Impact of Ridesharing: Simulations with Empirical Origin-Destination Data

 Even though clustering of ODs imply more taxis are needed with the same demand, it is also shown clearly in Fig.(\ref{empiricalot}) that taxi-sharing has a greater effect with empirical ODs.
 This is intuitive, since route matching could be more efficient when trips are concentrated around CBD and residential areas according to the empirical data, as compared to more evenly distributed trips from random generation.
 Thus a higher adoption rate of taxi-sharing can more than compensate for the inefficiencies due to clustering of ODs, leading to shorter travel time and fewer number of taxis needed on the road.
-Such interesting interplay between the spatiotemporal distribution of the OD pairs and the underlying road network topology could be important from the perspective of urban planning, and we will carry out more detailed simulations elsewhere.
+Such interesting interplay between the spatiotemporal distribution of the OD pairs and the underlying road network topology could be important from the perspective of urban planning.